3odat/Paper-Summarization/agent_papers/Memory Sharing for Large Language Model based Agents.md

+#Summary of Memory Sharing for Large Language Model based Agents

 ## Abstract-Level Summary

 The paper introduces the Memory-Sharing (MS) framework designed to enhance the in-context learning capabilities of Large Language Model (LLM)-based agents.
 By implementing a real-time memory storage and retrieval system, the framework allows agents to share and utilize collective experiences, thereby improving performance on open-ended tasks.
 Empirical evaluations across three distinct domains demonstrate the framework's effectiveness in generating responses that align more closely with user expectations.